 A list should be available everywhere.
 It is, for example, available over here on Amazon (affiliate link).

 Essie Bordeaux is probably one of the first Essie shades that I purchased.
 I fell instantly in love with the color, it is dark, but never that dark that it looks black.
-Essie describes the color as ‘a deep red wine’.
+Essie describes the color as ‘a deep red wine‘.
 It definitely leans a bit brown, but that’s what I love Bordeaux.
 The formula is something we need to talk about.
 It’s very jelly.
-The negative side of this is that the first two coats look very streaky, but when you get this polish completely opaque, it will have the same depth as a candied apple (similar to a list).
+The negative side of this is that the first two coats look very streaky, but when you get this polish completely opaque, it will have the same depth as a candied apple (similar to A list).
 I always curse this polish when I’m applying it, but I just love how it looks on the nail.
 But would I have been disappointed if this would have been my first Essie polish?
 Yes, maybe a bit.
 I needed three coats to get it to cover evenly.
-Bordeaux was apparently part of the ten first shades that Essie ever released in 1981!
+Bordeaux was apparently part of the first 100 shades that Essie ever released!
 Can you believe that it is still around?

 I had some trouble finding Wicked in a store myself (everybody seems to be hoarding this shade for Christmas), but it is still available on Amazon over here (affiliate link).